 Our goal is to provide early intervention for patients with stroke symptoms and quality care post-stroke focused on optimizing recovery while preventing secondary strokes and associated health problems.

 You may know to get urgent help for a heart attack, but did you know the signs of stroke are just as serious?
 Think of stroke as a brain attack, which happens when blood flow to the brain is blocked and cells begin to die.

 Stroke can cause death or permanent disability.
 Treatment is most effective within the first three hours—and the sooner the treatment, the better chance of survival.

 When blood flow to the brain is blocked, that's when you're against the clock.
-When you suspect someone is having a stroke, think F.A.S.T.:
+When you suspect someone is having a stroke, B.E.
+F.A.S.T.:

-Calling 911 means that emergency medical personnel can begin the assessment process on the way to the hospital and a specialized medical team can be ready for your arrival.
+Calling 911 means that emergency medical personnel can begin assessment on the way to the hospital and a specialized medical team can be ready on arrival.

 Anyone can have a stroke, but some people have a higher risk.

 Take steps to help control these risk factors:

 There are many factors you can control by living a healthy lifestyle.
 If you have these risk factors, talk with your doctor about ways to reduce your risk.